AEIS-FIS-EPN/anderson-cango-portfolio/README.md

 # Anderson Cango - Personal Portfolio

 This website contains my personal portfolio created with React and Vite, this project will have sections such as:
-Home, Profile, Projets and About me.
+Home, Profile, Projects and About me.

 ## Technologies